seanr87/Mars-Project/README.md

+# All content was created by ChatGPT o1 with minimal editing

 # Mars-Project

 This repository is all about planning and organizing a **Surviving Mars** campaign using GitHub’s workflow tools—Issues, Projects (for Gantt timelines), and a Wiki.